bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 However, this behavior can be frustrating when trying to pre-load assets.
 Loading all of your assets ahead of time simply won't work if you immediately drop the handles.
 Instead, you need to hold onto them somehow.
-Resources can work well for this, as can "zoos" of loaded entities or scenes that you quickly clone into your game as needed.
+A resource storing something like a `HashMap<String, Handle<Image>>` can work well for this, but some games choose to create a collection of hidden, loaded entities or scenes that they can quickly clone into your game as needed.

 [`Handle`]: https://docs.rs/bevy/latest/bevy/asset/struct.Handle.html
 [`AssetId`]: https://docs.rs/bevy/latest/bevy/asset/enum.AssetId.html